StarLoco/StarLoco-Game/README.md

 ## Requirements

 To be able to compile this project, you'll need to be sure your computer has :
-- Java - Amazon Corretto JDK 21
+- Javac from Amazon Corretto JDK 21

 We also recommend using IntelliJ IDEA with the emmyLUA plugin.
+If you decide to use Eclipse, you'll need to set it up to use Javac yourself.

 For running the project:
 - Java - Amazon Corretto 21